9.2 Supporting children with special educational needs

 including those with special educational needs, are supported to reach their full potential.

-- We have regard for the DfE Special Educational Needs Code of Practice (2001).
+- We have regard for the Special Educational Needs and Disability Code of Practice (2014).

-- We work in partnership with parents and other agencies in meeting individual children's needs.
+- We work in partnership with the local authority and other external agencies to ensure the best outcomes for children

-We monitor and review our policy, practice and provision and, if necessary, make
+- We monitor and review our policy, practice and provision and, if necessary, make adjustments.